If you want to target your clit with laser-like precision, this purple weirdo might be just the thing.

-The Zumio X is my savior toy of the last few months.
+The Zumio X, also known as Xena, is my savior toy of the last few months.
 Sometimes, it was the reason I kept masturbating when I wanted to stop.
 I’d psychologically bribe myself: after you finish with [shitty toy], you can use the Zumio.
 Often, the Zumio X was the vibrator that brought me to orgasm.
 When it wasn’t, it was likely the toy in the line-up I wished had brought me to orgasm.

 I… really like it.
 It’s different — for once, in a good way.

 However, I can now derive clitoral pleasure from a variety of sizes of vibrator, including the vulva-shaking caused by the oversized heads of wands, the lovely in-between sensations of a mid-sized toy, and, now I know for sure, the zippy focus from the most pinpoint of the pinpoint: Zumio.

 I enjoy the Zumio X, and I have no problem saying so, BUT PLEASE KEEP READING.
 You can’t just blissfully skip off with that as your only knowledge.
 I have more words — the best words, actually.
 Words that can help you determine whether the Zumio X is right for you.
 (Come to think of it, “Zumio” does sound a bit like some sort of ridiculously-named boner medication…)